retune/festival-2018/_events/StudioMilz.md

     url: https://www.milz.studio/

 intro: |
   In this hands-on workshop you will construct a collaborative wood sculpture with the Joyn Machine – an interactive tool that enables the design of wooden framework constructions and their semi-automated production.
   The underlying principle is smart simplification of otherwise complex processes - thereby taking mobile and fast production processes of wooden structures to the next level.

-  After a short introduction to our project we will design, produce and build simple constructions on site to launch a spatial experiment.
+  After a short introduction to our project we will design, produce and build simple constructions on site for the Retune Closing night to launch a spatial experiment.

 outro: |